 Exterior Design and Construction

 For it’s size, this trailer is heavy!
 The truck we had when we bought the Fox was a 2005 Ram 2500 Cummins that had a cargo capacity of right at 2000 lbs.
 The hitch weight above, plus the fact we double tow are what drove me to get the Chevy Dually.
-Another write up will come on the truck.
 We did a couple of fully loaded trips with the Dodge and didn’t feel unsafe, but the drive experience is like night to day between the Dodge and the Chevy Dually.
+Lesson learned here is that having more truck than needed makes for a very nice ride.
 I don’t even think about those trailers back there when pulling with the Chevy.

 Specifications from 2021 (not much has changed):